scharlottej13/dask-blog/_posts/2021-08-29-mosaic-fusion.md

 ## Executive Summary

-This blogpost shows a case study, where a researcher uses Dask for mosaic image fusion, i.e. merging  stitching multiple smaller images taken at known locations together into a very large field of view.
+This blogpost shows a case study, where a researcher uses Dask for mosaic image fusion.
+Mosaic image fusion is when you combine multiple smaller images taken at known locations and stitch them together into a single image with a very large field of view.
 Full code examples are available on GitHub from the `DaskFusion` repository: https://github.com/VolkerH/DaskFusion

 This work was done by Volker Hilsenstein, in conjunction with Marvin Albert.
-Genevieve Buckley wrote the blogpost.
+Genevieve Buckley and Volker Hilsenstein wrote the blogpost.
 Volker Hilsenstein is a scientific software developer at [EMBL in Theodore Alexandrov's lab](https://www.embl.org/groups/alexandrov/) with a focus on spatial metabolomics an bio-image analysis.

 ## The problem